abdullah2891/solar_energy_calculator/README.md

 For this, a PV array will be sized to negate the electrical power usage of an average home.
 Battery SOC will be neglected, and it will be assumed that it is a grid-tie system.

 The average american home uses [about 911 kWh of energy per month](https://www.eia.gov/tools/faqs/faq.cfm?id=97&t=3).
-I'll bump this up to 1000 kWh to make it a nice round number, and to take into account inverter losses.
+I'll bump this up to 1000 kWh to make it a nice round number.

 1000 kWh per month corresponds to about a constant power draw of 1370 W.
-Let's analyze a 9.5 kilowatt PV system:
+Let's analyze the suitability of a 9.5 kilowatt residential PV system in my area:

 `python run.py -data data/cleveland.csv --panel_watt 9500 --power_use_constant 1370`